Flowdown Requirements: What They Are and Why They Matter

 How often should flowdown registers be reviewed?

-At minimum, during contract review and periodically through internal audit cycles.
+At minimum during contract review and through periodic internal audit cycles.

 Build Control Over Flowdown Requirements

-If you are searching for guidance on flowdown requirements, you likely recognize the risk of unmanaged contractual obligations.
+If you are researching flowdown requirements, you already understand the risk of unmanaged contractual obligations.

 It is supply chain accountability.

-At Wintersmith Advisory, we help organizations build structured, auditable systems that manage contractual obligations with confidence.
+Wintersmith Advisory helps organizations design structured, auditable systems that manage contractual obligations with discipline and confidence.

 Contact us.